-Sarcopenia-related conditions include but are not limited to, frailty, sarcopenic obesity, and malnutrition-associated sarcopenia.
-Frailty is a multidimensional condition with similar characteristics to sarcopenia, such as low grip strength, low muscle performance, low muscle mass, slow movement, poor mobility, fatigue, poor balance, malnutrition, and low physical activity (Ali & Garcia, 2014; Gingrich et al., 2019).
-Weight loss is another diagnostic criterion of frailty.
+Sarcopenia-related conditions include but are not limited to, frailty, cachexia, sarcopenic obesity, and malnutrition-associated sarcopenia.
+Frailty is a progressive, age-related decline in the body's physiological systems, resulting in an extreme vulnerability to stressors and increased risk of adverse health conditions (e.g., physical, cognitive).
+Frailty has many overlapping consequences with sarcopenia, such as low grip strength, low muscle performance, low muscle mass, slow movement, poor mobility, fatigue, poor balance, malnutrition, and low physical activity (Ali & Garcia, 2014; Gingrich et al., 2019).
+Weight loss, cognitive impairment, and social isolation are other diagnostic criteria of frailty (Chu et al., 2021).
 Researchers have documented that a weight loss of 5% and greater among individuals 60 years and older was a significant risk factor for frailty, and weight loss over a lifespan was strongly associated with frailty (Crow et al., 2020).
-Frailty has been linked to increased falls, fractures, and mortality among adults 75 years and older (Middleton et al., 2021).
+Frailty has been linked to increased disability, falls, fractures, hospitalization, and low strength are associated with the risk of falls and fall-related fractures, which have high mortality rates, further highlighting the importance of maintaining muscle mass throughout adulthood.